Skip to main content

 Other Volunteer activities to protect the environment

-Other Volunteers activities to protect the environment include: waste management, promotion of efficient energy saving cook stoves, water resource use and management, and awareness raising about the negative effects of climate change.
-Climate Change Mitigation and Resilience activities at Peace Corps Uganda support Government of Uganda's National Development Plan priorities to increase sustainable production and productivity and value addition in key growth opportunities.
+Other Volunteers activities to protect the environment include: waste management, promotion of efficient energy saving cook stoves, water resource use and management, and awareness raising about climate adaptation and resilience.
+Climate adaptation and resilience activities at Peace Corps Uganda support Government of Uganda's National Development Plan priorities to increase sustainable production and productivity and value addition in key growth opportunities.
 Involving school children in environmental activities is critical for sustainability.
 Educating children is the best possible way to create a generation of environmentally minded future protectors of the earth.

 Volunteer plants trees with children